 11. Every time you buy concert tickets, donate to charity.

 At one point in my life, I decided that if I could afford concert tickets, I could afford a small donation ($25) for a good cause.
 (And it doesn’t have to be concert tickets; it can be anything you want!
 Buying a piece of jewelry, purchasing an electronic device, dinning out, etc.)

-12. Instead wedding favors, make a donation to your favorite charity for each guest.
+12. Instead wedding favors, make a CHARITABLE donation TO YOUR FAVORITE CAUSE for each guest.